Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 ## How to Use

-Pick your favorite lecture or book for each courses you are interested in.
+Pick your favorite lecture or book for each course you are interested in.

 ## General Physics